Desert Bontanical Garden3437 Votes Currently Closed

 Most of the plants here are of desert climates and the others that belong to less extreme climatic conditions are conserved in shady areas.
 The other important collections include an Australian Collection, a Baja California Collection, etc.

-Desert Bontanical Garden Information
+Desert Bontanical Garden Travel Tips

 - Do not touch any of the plants.